 Visiting Faculty Program (VFP)

-Visiting Faculty Program (VFP), formerly called Faculty and Student Teams (FaST), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
+Visiting Faculty Program (VFP), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
 As part of the program, selected university/college faculty members collaborate with DOE laboratory research staff on a research project of mutual interest.
 Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in hands-on research at NREL during the summer.

 For more information about the VFP program, contact Linda Lung.